How the Leading Edge Energy Tender process works

 You also need to be plugged into it at all times in order to find those truly fantastic deals that can lead to real change to your bottom line.

-As experienced energy brokers, we often use the expressions such as “going to the market” or “going to tender”.
+As experienced energy brokers, we often use expressions such as “going to the market” or “going to tender”.

 Our process is simple.